ITCC500 Research Methods in Information Systems and Technology (3 semester hours)

 ITCC698 Information Technology Capstone (3 semester hours)

 Capstone course of studies completed toward the graduate degree in Information Technology.
-The student will complete a research thesis or creative project that demonstrates mastery and application of advanced research and analytic skills related to the learning outcomes of this degree program.
-The student must submit a research proposal, preferably two months prior to enrolling in the course, and obtain approval from the Director of Graduate Information Technology Programs.
+The student will complete a research thesis that demonstrates mastery and application of advanced research and analytic skills related to the learning outcomes of this degree program.
 NOTE: This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.THIS COURSE IS 16 WEEKS.